 Have you ever wondered how Instagram masks are fitting so perfectly on your face?
 Would you like to know how you can try to implement something similar by yourself?
 This post will help you with that!
+We will discuss using Facial Landmarks for Overlaying Faces with Masks.

 To remind you how important it is to wear a medical mask in the current COVID-19 pandemic, we will write a demo script that overlays your face captured from a camera with a virtual medical mask using facial landmarks.
 You won’t only learn how this could be done with the help of computer vision, but also can try out different masks yourself.
 Oh, and don’t forget to wear a real mask to protect yourself once you are in public!
 Stay safe, and stay tuned.